demos-europe/demosplan-addon-xbeteiligung-async/docs/REST_API.md

 This custom header is used specifically for XBeteiligung addon authentication to avoid interference with the core application's authentication mechanisms.

-The token value must match the `addon_xbeteiligung_async_xbeteiligung_api_token` parameter value configured in the application parameters.
+The token value must match the `addon_xbeteiligung_async_api_token` parameter value configured in the application parameters.

 ## Endpoint